apache/pulsar/site/docs/latest/cookbooks/compaction.md

 tags: [admin, clients, compaction]
 ---

+Pulsar's [topic compaction](../../getting-started/ConceptsAndArchitecture#compaction) feature enables you to

 To use compaction:

-* You must manually [trigger](#trigger) compaction using the Pulsar administrative API
+* You must manually [trigger](#trigger) compaction using the Pulsar administrative API.
+This will both run a compaction operation *and* mark the topic as a compacted topic.
-* Your {% popover consumers %} must be [configured](#config) to read compacted topics
+* Your {% popover consumers %} must be [configured](#config) to read from compacted topics (or else the messages won't be read/processed/acknowledged)

 ## When should I use compacted topics?

 The classic example of a topic that could benefit from compaction would be a stock ticker topic.
-In such a topic, you only care about the most recent value.
+In such a topic, you only care about the most recent value of each stock; historical values don't matter.
+Compacting a stock ticker topic would mean that only the most recent value for each key---in this case each stock symbol, e.g. `GOOG` or `AAPL`---is readable by clients.

+{% include admonition.html type="warning" content="Compaction only works on topics where each message has a key (as in the stock ticker example, where the stock symbol serves as the key).
+Keys can be thought of as the axis along which compaction is applied." %}

+## When should I trigger compaction?

+How often you trigger compaction will vary widely based on the use case.
+If you want a compacted topic to be extremely speedy on read, then you should run compaction fairly frequently.

 ## Which messages get compacted?